Functional Data Representation with Merge Trees: Outline

 \section{Outline}

 The paper is organized as follows.
-In \Cref{sec:merge_trees}, we introduce the merge tree representation of a function.
-In \Cref{sec:vs_PD} we briefly recall the definition of persistence diagrams in order to draw, in \Cref{sec:prop_and_compar}, some comparison between them and merge trees, before proving the invariance property which holds true for both topological representations.
-In \Cref{sec:metrics_FDA} we present the metric structure for the space of merge trees which is used in the examples and in the final case study.
-In \Cref{sec:stability} we investigate the continuity properties of the operator which assigns to a function its merge tree, with respect to the aforementioned metric.
-Lastly, in \Cref{sec:case_study}, we tackle the functional data classification problem explored in \cite{aneurisk_jasa} and we compare their results with those obtained following the TDA approach we advocate in this paper.
+In \Cref{sec:merge_trees}, we introduce the merge tree representation of a function and the metric structure for the space of merge trees which is used in the examples and in the final case study..
+In \Cref{sec:vs_PD} we briefly recall the definition of persistence diagrams in order to draw some comparison between them and merge trees, before turning to the invariance property, which holds true for both topological representations. \Cref{sec:stability} contains the main theoretic investigations of the paper with results dealing with a) the continuity properties of the operator which assigns to a function its merge tree, with respect to the aforementioned metric; b) the problem of consistently estimating merge trees from samples; c) the problem of the computational approximation of merge trees.
+In \Cref{sec:case_study}, we tackle the functional data classification problem explored in \cite{aneurisk_jasa} and we compare their results with those obtained following the TDA approach we advocate in this paper.
 We finally conclude the manuscript with a discussion, in \Cref{sec:discussion_FDA}, which points out some ideas pertaining to our topological approach to functional data analysis.

-\Cref{sec:top_rmk} of the supplementary material develops a detailed discussion on some topological issues touched upon only briefly in the main manuscript.
-Then, in \Cref{sec:examples_vs_PD}, we propose some {\em in silico} examples to further illustrate differences and similarities between persistence diagrams and merge trees together with one example on the use of the pruning operator. \Cref{sec:splines} contains some considerations on the consequences of \Cref{sec:stability} in the particular case of spline spaces. \Cref{sec:clustering} contains an unsupervised approach to the Aneurisk65 data set, which provides an additional point of view on the information captured by merge trees.
-Further insights on the topic are presented in \Cref{sec:reading_trees}, where merge trees are interpreted via some functional statistics. \Cref{sec:additional_fig} contains additional figures and tables which were not included in the manuscript because of space constraints and which can help the reader in navigating through the manuscript.
-Lastly, \Cref{sec:proofs_FDA} collects the proofs of the results of the paper.
+\Cref{sec:add_figures} contains additional figures and tables which can help the reader throughout the manuscript.
+While \Cref{sec:top_rmk} develops a detailed discussion on how merge trees can be obtained in more general scenarios w.r.t the one considered in the main manuscript.
+Then, in \Cref{sec:examples_vs_PD}, we propose some {\em in silico} examples to further illustrate differences and similarities between persistence diagrams and merge trees.